Alcohol Treatment Programs

 Outpatient Alcohol Treatment Services

 Outpatient programs for alcohol rehab and recovery offer the least intensive form of alcohol recovery services.
-Patients undergoing outpatient treatment services for alcohol continue to live at home and go to work or school, and also attend outpatient treatment.
+Patients undergoing outpatient treatment services for alcohol continue to live at home and go to work or school, and also attend outpatient treatment and work on behavioral health issues.
 They attend therapy sessions, meet with support groups, go to counseling, attend life skills training and stress management classes, and more in the evenings and weekends, although the hours may vary.

 Outpatient alcohol and drug abuse treatment services, just like inpatient services, often include the use and management of medication that helps individuals manage alcohol cravings.
 The advantages of outpatient treatment include: